 |ROUND||Application Deadline||APLICATION-INITIATED INTERVIEW COMPLETE||ADMISSION DECISION|

-* All applicants who submit a complete application by September 1, 2020 are guaranteed an interview.
+‡ Round 1 applicants who submit a complete application to the Consortium by 5:00 p.m.
+EST October 1, 2021 will be guaranteed an interview.

-§ For applicants admitted in Round 1 Consortium, Tuck may name Consortium fellows either in December or in March.
-Any applicant awarded a Consortium fellowship or a full-tuition scholarship in December must enroll by February 15, 2021.
-All other Round 1 Consortium admitted applicants must enroll by April 26, 2021.
+§ For applicants admitted in Round 1 Consortium, Tuck may name Consortium Fellows either in December or in March.
+Any applicant awarded a Consortium Fellowship or a full-tuition scholarship in December must enroll by February 14, 2022.
+All others admitted in Round 1 Consortium must enroll by April 25, 2022

 Data not available